-- Changes in behavior, physical appearance and hygiene
+- Changes in behavior, physical appearance, and hygiene

 Flexeril Withdrawal and Treatment

-Flexeril is given as a short-term treatment of acute conditions related to musculoskeletal system.
+Flexeril is given as a short-term treatment of acute conditions related to the musculoskeletal system.
 It is typically used along with rest and physical therapy to treat injuries.
 It is also used off-label to treat fibromyalgia.
 It is a CNS depressant and has similar effects to TCA.

 Even though Flexeril is not a controlled substance, it can potentially be abused or habit-forming because of its euphoric effects and feelings of pleasant relaxation.
 Regular use of Flexeril can cause the brain to get accustomed to its effects.
-One may experience withdrawal symptoms if attempted to suddenly stop the Flexeril.
+One may experience withdrawal symptoms if one attempted to suddenly stop the Flexeril.